Inspiration for this year's Kirkintilloch Canal Festival is being drawn from an enduring love story - stretching from Scotland to the Far East.

 The spirited pair fell in love in 1919, married in 1920 and then crossed the globe to forge Nikka Whisky, one of Japan’s most successful and best-known whisky companies.

 Rita - a former Lenzie Academy pupil, who became known as the 'Mother of Japanese Whisky' - remains a legend in her adopted homeland.

-The Strathkelvin area - which includes Kirkintilloch - is twinned with Yoichi in northern Japan, where Nikka's first distillery was created.
+The former Strathkelvin District Council was twinned with Yoichi Town Council in northern Japan, where Nikka's first distillery was created.